 Any good leader worth their salt should be able to name 100 people, places, things, right off the bat.
 Why?
 Because they know themselves well enough to acknowledge who has supported and inspired them along the way, and what support they still need to get things done.

-When you look at your list of role models, think about what qualities those people have that are attractive to you, that make them inspiring.
+When you look at your list of role models, think about what qualities those people have that are attractive to you, that makes them inspiring.
 Now, putting aside modesty, false or otherwise, think about what qualities they have that you also have.
 A leader may be humble (a good quality), but modesty can get in the way of being effective.

 You have to know who you are and accept that you have outstanding qualities - leaders are able to do that.

 How well do you understand the rules, beliefs and patterns you have created in your life so far?
 Everyone's got 'em.
 They can be the simple kind of rule - you should brush your teeth twice a day.
 They can be the more complex kind - you should treat everyone the way you expect to be treated (you know, the do unto others type thing).

 Beliefs can be things like - I believe everyone should be fair.

 And patterns can be as simple as going to and from work the same way every day.